 Part of the enduring appeal of the house of Chanel is the timelessness of founder Coco Chanel’s aesthetic.
 But her signature simplicity was actually a rebellious response to ornate and constricting late 19th and early 20th-century fashions.

 Chanel first presented a shoulder bag in 1929.
 Tired of having to carry her purse in her hands on social occasions, she added a chain, which was inspired by the straps on soldiers’ bags.
 The now-iconic Flap Bag was introduced in February 1955, dubbed the 2.55 after the date of its release.
 The bag has changed little since, which is a testament to its enduring style.

 The straps on the first Flap Bags were entirely made of chain metal.
-But when materials became scarce, Coco improvised by weaving leather into the chain to reduce the amount of metal needed.
+When materials became scarce, however, Coco improvised by weaving leather into the chain to reduce the amount of metal needed.

 Many of the design features of the first 2.55 can be directly linked to aspects of Coco Chanel’s early life.
 According to fashion lore, the bag’s burgundy lining was inspired by the burgundy uniform she wore at the Aubazine Abbey orphanage in Corrèze, France, where she was raised.

 The zippered interior pocket, tucked beneath the top flap, is said to have been created for hiding love letters — Coco notoriously engaged in several torrid love affairs.
 The fact that she never married is reflected in the name given to the original rectangular clasp: Mademoiselle.